mohedayati/1D-signal-sliding-window-classifier-ResNet/README.md

 In this repository, the Python script containing the ResNet model outlined in the paper is provided for reproducibility.

-If you have any issues with the codes or questions, please contact me at mohammadshedayati@gmail.com or hedayat2@uwindsor.ca
+If you have any questions or issues with the codes, please contact me at mohammadshedayati@gmail.com or hedayat2@uwindsor.ca